-COVID-19 School Resources for Managing Asthma and Allergies
+COVID-19 and Managing Asthma and Allergies at School

 Each school year brings its own unique challenges for students with asthma and allergies.
-As we move through the COVID-19 pandemic becoming endemic, it’s important to know the facts.
+This may include dealing with COVID-19.

 There’s so much information and misinformation available – come to Allergy & Asthma Network for trustworthy, evidence-based guidance on COVID-19, asthma and allergies.
 We’ll help you navigate the school year.
 What’s most important?
 Be flexible.